Vincent Schiavelli

-Vincent Andrew Schiavelli (/ˌskiːəˈvɛli/; November 11, 1948 – December 26, 2005) was an American character actor noted for his work on stage, screen, and television.
+Vincent Andrew Schiavelli (/ˌskiːəˈvɛli/ SKEE-ə-VEL-ee; November 11, 1948 – December 26, 2005) was an American character actor noted for his work on stage, screen, and television.
 Described as an "instantly recognizable sad-faced actor", he was diagnosed with Marfan syndrome in childhood.

 Schiavelli gained fame as a character actor, mainly in supporting roles.
 He was a regular in the films of Miloš Forman including as Fredrickson in One Flew Over the Cuckoo's Nest (1975), Antonio Salieri's valet in Amadeus (1984), Jean in Valmont (1989), Chester in The People vs. Larry Flynt (1996), and ABC executive Maynard Smith in Man on the Moon (1999).

 His other roles include Mr. Vargas in Fast Times at Ridgemont High (1982), John O'Connor in The Adventures of Buckaroo Banzai Across the 8th Dimension (1982), the Subway Ghost in Ghost (1990), Organ Grinder in Batman Returns (1992), Lanny in The X-Files episode "Humbug" (1995), Dr. Kaufman in Tomorrow Never Dies (1997), and Buggy Ding Dong in Death to Smoochy (2002).
-Schiavelli is the subject of the biographical film, Tanti Beddi Cosi (English, Many Beautiful Things) about his return to Polizzi Generosa, the historically significant ancestral village of his grandfather.
+Schiavelli is the subject of the biographical film, Tanti beddi cosi (English, Many Beautiful Things) about his return to Polizzi Generosa, the historically significant ancestral village of his grandfather.

 Early life

 Schiavelli was born in Brooklyn, New York City to Sicilian-Americans John Schiavelli and Katherine Coco.
 He attended Bishop Loughlin Memorial High School in Brooklyn.
-He was raised in the large Sicilian neighborhood of Bushwick, Brooklyn; the stories and recipes of which he shared in his 1998 book Bruculinu, Remembrances of Sicilian American Brooklyn.
+He was raised in the large Sicilian neighborhood of Bushwick, Brooklyn, the stories and recipes of which he shared in his 1998 book Bruculinu, Remembrances of Sicilian American Brooklyn.
 He studied acting through the theatre program at New York University and began performing on stage in the 1960s.